 In 1969, construction workers in Oklahoma stumbled across a structure that according to many authors could rewrite history.
 The team of workers discovered the remains of a 200,000-year-old structure.
-Newspaper The Oklahoma covered the story in 1969, creating a heated debate among experts.
+Newspaper The Oklahoman covered the story in 1969, creating a heated debate among experts.

-Could Oklahoma’s “Ancient Mosaic Floor”—contianing mystery post holes—rewrite the history of not only North America but the entire planet as well?
+Could Oklahoma’s “Ancient Mosaic Floor”—containing mystery post holes—rewrite the history of not only North America but the entire planet as well?
 According to a newspaper report published in 1969, the structure found by construction workers in Oklahoma dates back around 200,000 years.

 In nearly all corners of the world have researchers and archaeologists stumbled across things they can hardly explain.
 One such discovery was made in Oklahoma in 1969, when an archaeologist stumbled across what is described as a ‘massive mosaic floor, with strange post holes’.